 “Mommy’s wine has become a pop culture trend, a marketer’s dream and a hashtag,” said Dr. Crystal Tennille Clark, a psychiatrist and assistant professor at Northwestern’s Feinberg School of Medicine who specializes in women’s health.
 “I do think we’re losing sight of what a problem [drinking] could be.
 Many people, whether they’re men or women, don’t appreciate the risks of drinking.”

-When we decorate our homes with these “cute” glasses, towels, or rustic signs, we are sending a message to our children.
+When we decorate our homes with these “cute” glasses, towels, or rustic signs, we are advertising our dependence on alcohol and poking fun at it.

 Being a mom is tough.
 That’s why we get to have wine!
 It makes us happy.
 We NEED it to be happy.
 Because we are moms.
 This is what women do when they get together, after all!

-It is inherently dangerous to teach our children that alcohol is a reasonable coping mechanism for life’s difficulties, of which there will always be many.
-How long before she’s sneaking a little of your “mommy juice” with her friends?
-What happens when she starts to feel the pressures of being a young woman in this crazy world and is looking for a way to deal?
+What happens when she starts to feel the pressures of being a young woman in this crazy world and is looking for a way to cope?

-There’s a wise saying by James Baldwin that states, “Children have never been good at listening to their elders, but they have never failed to imitate them.”
+There’s a wise saying by James Baldwin, “Children have never been good at listening to their elders, but they have never failed to imitate them.”

 If you’re being honest with yourself, how much alcohol are you consuming on a regular basis?
 Because the reality is, our drinking catches up to us, one way or another.